eabila/wikibots/README.md

 ## Setup workingenvironment

-*   Set up Jenkins jobs in accordance to the original Wikibots and desired GitHub repo
+*   Set up Jenkins jobs in accordance to the original Wikibots (e.g with the Job Import Plugin) and the desired GitHub repo

 ## Troubleshooting